$1.76M in EIP payments processed

 EIP Program payments are based on validly filed and processed 2019 Guam Individual Income Tax Returns, and if an individual has not filed a 2019 Guam Individual Income Tax Return or if filed and Guam DRT has not processed the individual’s 2019 Guam Individual Income Tax Return at the time of certification of EIP to be paid, but has a validly filed and processed 2018 Guam Individual Income Tax Return, then Guam DRT shall determine based on validly filed and processed 2018 Guam Individual Income Tax Return.

-The following are potential reasons you may not have received your EIP Program payment if you have already filed a return:
+The following are potential reasons filers may not have received EIP Program payments if they have already filed a return:

 Issues relating to an incorrect mailing address.